Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Real data analysis

 \paragraph{Practical consideration.} Though the \texttt{AUCS} dataset is publicly available, we note that some information about individuals say the eating and working relationships are sometimes sensitive and private.
 In addition, different relationships may be investigated and owned by different parties.
 Therefore, we consider the setting that the networks corresponding to each kind of relationship are private and locally owned by different parties.
-We will see how the privacy and local computation constraints affect the clustering performance of the proposed algorithm.
+We will see how the privacy and local computation constraints affect the clustering performance of the proposed algorithm. \paragraph{Methods compared.} Consistent with the simulation experiments, we compare our method \texttt{ppDSC} with \texttt{ppDSC-1b}, \texttt{ppDSC-2b}, \texttt{ppSC} and \texttt{Oracle}.
+The detailed description of each method can be found in Section \ref{sec:sim}.
+We study how the performance of each method alters with the network number $L$ and the privacy parameters $q$ and $q'$.
+Specifically, we fix $q(q')$ to be 0.95 and vary $q'(q)$ to verify the different effect of $q$ and $q'$ indicated by the theory.
+To save space, the detailed descriptions on the experimental set-up is relegated to Section \ref{app::exp} of the Supplementary Materials.